How Old was Jesus When the Wise Men Came?

 The Greek words behind these two words are paidion (young child) and brephos (babe).
 Actually the proper translation of paidion is child.
 It can refer to a baby as well as a teenager.
 Paidion is used of John the Baptist when he was eight days old (Luke 1:59,66,76,80).
 It is used of Jesus when he was born (Luke 2:17), when he was eight days old (Luke 2:21), and when he was 40 days old (Luke 2:27,40).
 In fact, despite what the Wise Men/Young Jesus people say, paidion (child) is used in the shepherd account (Luke 2:17) just one verse after brephos (babe).
 So just because Jesus is called a young child (paidion) in the wise men account (Matthew) does not mean that he is older than a baby.

 The second point that is made is that the wise men account (Matthew) says that the wise men found Jesus in a house (Matthew 2:11).
 The Wise Men/Young Jesus view points out that Jesus was born in a stable not a house.
-The parents had come to Bethlehem and there was no room in the inn so they were forced to stay in a stable.
-The fact that they are in a house shows that they had settled in that area and had lived there for a while.
-That is why it says house and not inn or stable.
+They say that the parents had come to an inn and the fact that they were now in a house shows that they had settled in that area and had lived there for a while, otherwise it would have said inn or stable.

 The biggest proof as to the age of Jesus when the wise men showed up is an event that happened later: when Mary, Joseph, and Jesus traveled back to Nazareth.
 This only happened once and both the wise men account (Matthew) and the shepherd account (Luke) record this event.
 In the shepherd account (Luke) it is very clear that they returned to Nazareth very close to 40 days after Jesus was born (Luke 2:39).
 The wise men account (Matthew) tells us that they returned to Nazareth after their return from Egypt (Matthew 2:22,23).
 So the whole wise men thing and Mary and Joseph's trip into Egypt had to have happened within 40 days of Jesus' birth.